 How to Filter CPT Items

 Let’s assume you want to filter children posts by their related parent.
-You can also build a WordPress filter that works vice versa.
+You can also build a WordPress filter that works and vice versa.
 However, we are going to stick to the first option.

-Now head to Smart Filters > Add New to build a new filter.
+Head to Smart Filters > Add New to build a new filter.

 Give a title to the filter and set its Filter Label and Active Filter Label.